-As part of its Blockchains & Cultural Padlocks Digital Strategy, 221A is pleased to welcome DOMA for a six-month Fellowship.
+As part of its Blockchains & Cultural Padlocks Digital Strategy, 221A is pleased to welcome DOMA for a year-long Fellowship.
 DOMA is a nonprofit organization that is developing a distributed housing platform intended to bring renters towards ownership structures through the digital token economy, by creating a network of properties across several cities.
 DOMA leverages the principles of the new token economy to support a model of networked home ownership and it enables a fairer distribution of value for urban living.
 Through the Fellowship, DOMA will host a series of digital events and conduct social and cultural research, with a focus on the Lower Mainland’s particular housing pressures.
 These research strands will enable DOMA to economically model and simulate how their platform could function to provide equity to low- and middle-income residents in a city with a predominantly high-density private housing development scenario.

 The platform’s users are token holders, like shareholders, they increase their stock in a housing co-op and pay monthly dues equivalent to market rate for ownership in the network rather than in a stationary inhabited unit.
 This allows for movement between network-owned units, providing flexibility with stability.
 In addition to rights of occupancy contingent on dues, users maintain voting rights, a data co-op and developer status in a peer-to-peer marketplace, through which they can provide and receive in-home services and goods, utilizing positive equity balance as credit.